 There are lots of things you can do before bed to help lower your body temperature.
 Drinking cold water before bed or taking a cold shower can help you cool down on breezy summer evenings.
 You might also try putting an ice pack or a damp cloth on your pulse points to cool the blood that passes under them before you go to bed.

 To cool a room fast without AC, use fans to remove unwanted heat just before bed.
-You can also consider spraying your sheets with just enough cold water to dampen them.
+You can also consider spraying your sheets with just enough cold water to dampen them, making the bed to prevent sweating.
 A mildly damp sheet creates the illusion of a cooler room because the water evaporating off the wet sheet will help cool the air close to your body.

 Benefits of Cooling a Room Without AC